Wedaad/MongoDBCodingChallenge/README.md

 Solution to MongoDB Coding Challenge

 ## The challenge
 I was given the challenge of writing a program that takes in a JSON object from input and flattens the nested object and returns a flattened version as an output.
-I implemented this problem using java.
+I implemented this problem using Java.

 ---